Kevon Lambert: Phoenix Rising FC

+Real Salt Lake

+In August 2023, Lambert was transferred to Major League Soccer team Real Salt Lake.
+He made his debut on August 26, coming on as a second-half substitute against the Houston Dynamo.

 International career

 Lambert was called up to the Jamaica Under 20 side in 2016 to play in qualification games for the 2017 CONCACAF U-20 Championship.

 Lambert was called up by Jamaica head coach Theodore Whitmore in February 2017, to play against the USA, however he remained on the bench.
-He made his senior international debut 13 days later, on 16 February 2017, starting in a 1-0 win over Honduras.
+He made his senior international debut 13 days later, on 16 February 2017, starting in a 1–0 win over Honduras.